 The consistency of portfolio adherence to ESG principles is automatically monitored through specific algorithms embedded in Investment Manager's control systems.
 In fact, the Investment Manager's control systems, supported by specific algorithms, automatically monitor portfolio adherence to ESG principles.
-In cases where an investment no longer qualifies as aligned with E/S characteristics or as a sustainable investment, divestment is considered as the primary course of action.
+In cases where an investment no longer qualifies as aligned with

-Exclusion criteria
+E/S characteristics or as a sustainable investment, divestment is considered as the primary course of action.

-Securities from issuers evaluated as "not aligned with environmental, social, and governance themes" cannot be directly invested in the Sub-Fund portfolio (blacklist of government issuers/"controversial weapons" sector, exclusion of sectors such as
+• Exclusion criteria

-- "aerospace & defence, casino & gaming, and tobacco," exclusion of all financial instruments associated with a "red flag" indicating involvement in a severe ESG dispute regarding operations and/or products). - Penalisation of the score of securities involved in the following corporate sectors, Aerospace & Defence due to their involvement in the weapons industry and military contracting, Casinos & Gaming due to their socially harmful activities in the rating model by attributing to these sectors a score equal to the minimum between the score provided by MSCI and the upper bound of the CCC rating band. - Application of two blacklists maintained by the Investment Manager which exclude: - Government bonds issued by countries and corporate sectors that are deemed not eligible for investments.
-Countries will enter this blacklist upon decision of an ESG Committee, based on the assessment of their respect of social and civil rights or if subject to international sanctions. - o Companies active in the non-conventional weapons production (landmines, cluster munitions, chemical weapons and biological weapons). - Exclusion of issuers in violation of the UN Global Compact principles and OECD Guidelines for Multinational Enterprises and/or issuers that do not have in place processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises. - Exclusion of issuers that do not comply with the Christian Investment Guidelines.
+- Securities from issuers evaluated as "not aligned with environmental, social, and governance themes" cannot be directly invested in the Sub-Fund portfolio (blacklist of government issuers/"controversial weapons" sector, exclusion of sectors such as "aerospace & defence, casino & gaming, and tobacco," exclusion of all financial instruments associated with a "red flag" indicating involvement in a severe ESG dispute regarding operations and/or products). - Penalisation of the score of securities involved in the following corporate sectors, Aerospace & Defence due to their involvement in the weapons industry and military contracting, Casinos & Gaming due to their socially harmful activities in the rating model by attributing to these sectors a score equal to the minimum between the score provided by MSCI and the upper bound of the CCC rating band. - Application of two blacklists maintained by the Investment Manager which exclude: - Government bonds issued by countries and corporate sectors that are deemed not eligible for investments.
+Countries will enter this blacklist upon decision of an ESG Committee, based on the assessment of their respect of social and civil rights or if subject to international sanctions. - Companies active in the non-conventional weapons production (landmines, cluster munitions, chemical weapons and biological weapons). - Exclusion of issuers in violation of the UN Global Compact principles and OECD Guidelines for Multinational Enterprises and/or issuers that do not have in place processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises.

-In addition to the above-listed exclusions, the Sub-Fund always ensures compliance with the CTB Exclusions, in line with the regulatory requirements set out by the ESMA in the Guidelines on funds' names using social-related terms.
+In addition to the above-described exclusions, the Sub-Fund applies the PAB Exclusions in line with the regulatory requirements set out by the ESMA in the Guidelines on funds' names using ESG or sustainability-related terms.

-- Selection of investments
+• Selection of investments